shayestehfard/AlignGraph/README.md

 ```

 ## Acknowledgement
-The authors gratefully acknowledge support by the National Science Foundation (grants  IIS-1741197, CCF-1750539) and Google via GCP
+This research was generously supported by the National Science Foundation (grants  IIS-1741197, CCF-1750539) and Google via GCP
 credit support.

 ## Contributing